 Knight, C. and C. Power (2011).
 Social conditions for the evolutionary emergence of language.
 In M. Tallerman and K. Gibson (eds), Handbook of Language Evolution, Oxford: Oxford University Press, pp. 346-349.

 Knight, C. (2014).
 Language and symbolic culture: an outcome of hunter-gatherer reverse dominance.
 In D. Dor, C. Knight and J. Lewis (eds), The Social Origins of Language.
 Oxford: Oxford University Press, pp. 228-246.

 Knight, C. (2014).
 The evolution of EVOLANG.
 In: E. A. Cartmill, S. Roberts, H. Lyn and H. Cornish (eds), The Evolution of Language.
 Proceedings of the Tenth International Conference (EVOLANG 10), p.
 16.

 In anthropology, I have focused on the structural analysis of myths and fairy tales, on the evolutionary emergence of language and on early human kinship.
-In my most recent book, Decoding Chomsky, I treat the mentalist cognitive paradigm prevailing in the US since World War II as a vastly influential myth or fairy tale, to be analyzed as one might approach the magico-religious belief system of a preliterate tribe.
+In my most recent book, Decoding Chomsky: Science and revolutionary politics, I approach the mentalist doctrines which have prevailed over US intellectual life since World War II as an anthropologist might analyse the belief system of a preliterate tribe.
 My first postgraduate thesis (completed in 1975) explored the theoretical writings of the Russian futurist poet Velimir Khlebnikov.
 In my activist role I have written on the Liverpool dockers' dispute of 1995-1998 and, more recently (with Camilla Power), on the strange experience of being arrested by the police for attempted street theatre.